Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

 • Inhibin B – 147–364 and 40–100 pg/ml.

-Diagnosis of diabetes and assessment of the endocrine function of the pancreas necessary for abdominal pain, nausea, vomiting, weight gain, dry mouth, skin itching, swelling.
-The following are the names and normative indicators of pancreatic hormones:
+Diagnosis of diabetes and assessment of endocrine pancreatic function necessary for abdominal pain, nausea, vomiting, excess weight gain, dry mouth, itching, swelling.
+Below are the names and standard indicators of pancreatic hormones:

-Pregnancy monitoring is carried out in order to prevent developmental pathologies and fetal death.
-In the antenatal clinic, when registering, they tell in detail what tests for hormones need to be carried out and why blood should be donated for hormone analysis during pregnancy.
-In general, we study:
+Pregnancy monitoring carried out in order to prevent developmental pathologies and fetal death.
+At the antenatal clinic, when registering, they tell you in detail what tests for hormones need to be carried out and why you should donate blood for a hormone test during pregnancy.
+In general, the following are investigated:

-• Prenatal screening for trisomies of the 1st trimester (PRISCA-1) and 2nd trimester of pregnancy (PRISCA-2).
+• Prenatal screening for trisomy 1st trimester (PRISCA-1) and 2nd trimester of pregnancy (PRISCA-2).

 Malfunctions of the sympathoadrenal system should be sought in the presence of panic attacks and other autonomic disorders.
-To do this, you need to donate blood for analysis and check which hormones from the list are out of the norm:
+To do this, you need to donate blood for analysis and check which hormones from the list are outside the normal range:

 • Dopamine (10–100 pg/ml).